piontekle/fso-2021/part3/README.md

 ### Saving data to MongoDB

 MongoDB is a NoSQL document based database (vs. relational).
 They use [collections](https://docs.mongodb.com/manual/core/databases-and-collections/) and [documents](https://docs.mongodb.com/manual/core/document/).

+We created our database with a user and network access to anywhere IP address-wise, and get our connection URI.
+Then go over creating a schema and saving new objects (`new()` and `.save`).
+Review `find({})` to retrieve all documents or filling the brackets with attributes to filter.